Jeffery-Fu/py.scrapy/README.md

 # py.scrapy

-a newbid,recoding some codes in learning data
+a newbid,recoding some codes in learning crawling data